Student Accessibility Services

 Student Accessibility Services works with students and faculty to ensure reasonable accommodations are met campus-wide and coordinates with outside agencies to provide services and access resources for SAS students.
 SAS also works with area high schools to assist prospective high school graduates in applying to IRSC.

-Advising services are provided for students with disabilities through the Main Campus SAS counselor and advisor, located in the Advising Department on the Main Campus in Fort Pierce (Crews Hall, W-Building).
+Advising services are provided for students with disabilities through the Massey Campus SAS counselor and advisor, located in the Advising Department on the Massey Campus in Fort Pierce (Crews Hall, W-Building).

 Rights of Students with Disabilities

 The rights of students with disabilities which pertain to post-secondary education are provided under Section 504 and Section 508 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act (ADA) of 1990.
 These laws prohibit discrimination by institutions to "otherwise qualified" students with disabilities.
 This enables such students to have an equal opportunity to benefit from the education offered by those institutions.

 Reasonable substitutions of requirements for admission to the College, admission into a program of study, upper-division entry, or for graduation, in addition to exemption of college preparatory and basic skills exit requirements (TABE), will be provided to eligible students with documented disabilities in accordance with Sections 1007.264 and 1007.265 Florida Statutes and Florida State Board Rules 6A-10.040 and 6A-10.041.
 Each request will be considered on an individual basis.